-- Model selection: estimating the performance of different models in order to choose the best one. - Model assessment: having chosen a final model, estimating its prediction error (generalization error) on new data. - Ideal data-rich situation: Divide data into three parts: - Training set: For training the model. - Validation set: For estimating prediction error to select the model. - Test set: For assessing the generalization error of the final model. - Typical training:validation:test split is 50:25:25 or 80:10:10, or in very data-poor situations, maybe even 90:5:5. - Note that at no point in the model fitting process should the test set be "seen".
+- Model selection: estimating the performance of different models in order to choose the best one. - Model assessment: having chosen a final model, estimating its prediction error (generalization error) on new data. - In a data-rich situation, divide data into three parts: - Training set: For training the model. - Validation set: For estimating prediction error to select the model. - Test set: For assessing the generalization error of the final model. - Typical training:validation:test splits are 50:25:25 or 80:10:10, or 90:5:5. - Note that at no point in the model fitting and selection process should the test set be "seen".